 DecisionTreeEncoder#

-The DecisionTreeEncoder() encodes categorical variables with predictions of a decision tree.
+The DecisionTreeEncoder() encodes categorical variables with the predictions of a decision tree.

 The DecisionTreeEncoder() will encode only categorical variables by default (type ‘object’ or ‘categorical’).
 You can pass a list of variables to encode or the encoder will find and encode all categorical variables.